Frequently Asked Questions

 Depends on their level of supervision and will be addressed at the client’s initial visit.

 Yes.
-Texas has an agreement with other states, the District of Colombia, Puerto Rico, and the Virgin Islands to send and receive offenders for supervision.
+Texas has an agreement with other states, the District of Colombia, Puerto Rico, and the Virgin Islands to send and receive inmates for supervision.
 It is called the “Interstate Compact for Adult Offender Supervision”.
 The website is www.interstatecompact.org.
-Offenders approved to reside in other states must obey the rules of both Texas and the supervising state.
+Inmates approved to reside in other states must obey the rules of both Texas and the supervising state.

-A parole review for eligible offenders who are incarcerated in a non-TDCJ facility.
+A parole review for eligible inmates who are incarcerated in a non-TDCJ facility.

 No, clothes will be provided for them before release.